karlhaensel/choirmusic/README.md

-# choirmusic
+# Choir music
 ## Good to know
-I am a professional choir director and singer from Northern Germany.
-Therefore, the present editions are practical editions that make no musicological claim.
+I am a professional choral conductor and singer from Northern Germany.
+Therefore, the present editions are practical editions with no musicological claim.
 I would be grateful for any information about errors or suggestions for improvement.
 Questions or requests for transposed versions are also welcome via [e-mail](mailto:Karl-Haensel@gmx.de).
-However, this is only a leisure project, so I cannot promise a quick response.
+However, I cannot promise a quick reply, as this is only a hobby project.
 Feel free to use the Lilypond code for your own editions.

 ## Content
-A loose collection of practical sheet music editions for choirs and singers containing:
+A loose collection of practical editions for choirs and singers, including
-- editions, I already used in performances with my choirs
+- editions that I have used in performances with my choirs
-- editions of pieces, I used to perform with other editions that had some minor or major flaws
+- editions of pieces that I have performed with other editions that had some minor or major flaws
-- editions of pieces, I want to study with my choirs in the future
+- editions of pieces that I would like to study with my choirs in the future
-- editions, I just made for fun and/or to improve my Lilypond skills
+- editions I have made just for fun and/or to improve my Lilypond skills

-## How to get PDF or MIDI Files
+## How to get PDF or MIDI files
-For security reasons, PDF and MIDI files are not uploaded into the online repository.
-However, [Lilypond](http://lilypond.org/) (the markup language this sheet music is written in) and [Frescobaldi](https://www.frescobaldi.org/) (a very handy editor for Lilypond files) are available online for free.
-Even if you do not know Lilypond you can build your own PDF files with Frescobalid after you installed Lilypond.
-If you have a very urgent need for a PDF file and/or are really not able to compile them on your own, you can also contact me via [e-mail](mailto:Karl-Haensel@gmx.de).
-I will try to answer as soon as possible.
-But pleas keep in mind this is only a leisure project.
+For security reasons, PDF and MIDI files are not uploaded to the online repository.
+However, [Lilypond](http://lilypond.org/) (the markup language these scores are written in) and [Frescobaldi](https://www.frescobaldi.org/) (a very handy Lilypond editor) are available online for free.
+Even if you do not know Lilypond, you can compile your own PDF files with Frescobaldi once you have installed Lilypond.
+If you have a very urgent need for a PDF file and/or are really unable to compile it yourself, you can also contact me via [e-mail](mailto:Karl-Haensel@gmx.de).
+I will try to reply as soon as possible.
+But please keep in mind that this is just a hobby project.

-__Have fun with this (and other) choral music!__
+## Have fun with this (and other) choral music!